-D. TRANSFER ADMISSION

-Fall Applicants

-D1.
-Does your institution enroll transfer students?
-Yes □ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-Yes □ No

-Provide the nu 2000. mber of stude nts who applie ed, were admit ted, aı nd enrolled as degre e-seeking transfer students in fall

-Applicants Admitted applicants Enr olled applicants 7

-Men 47 9 2

-Women 70 8 3

-Total 117 17 5

-D3.
-Application for Admission D3.
-Indicate terms for which transfers may enroll:

-High school transcri pt all X of all of some some
+Required of all Recommended of all Recommended of some Required of some Not required

-Colle ge transcript(s)) Χ
+High school transcript X

+College transcript(s) X

-Essay or personal st atement X
+Essay or personal statement X

-Interview Interview
+Interview

 Standardized test scores X

-Statement of good standing from prior institution(s)
+Statement of good standing from prior institution(s) x

-(on a D7 .
-D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): D8.
-List any other application requirements specific to transfer applicants:
+- D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\ - D7.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\\ - D8.
+List any other application requirements specific to transfer applicants: - D9.

-D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.